Cat life stages

 Super seniors also have a tendency to get dehydrated and constipated, and dental problems might make it harder for them to chew.
 Your vet might advise you to give them a special diet.

 And look out for signs of more serious illnesses.
 Cats are very good at masking pain, so you need to be alert to tiny changes.
 Red eyes, fever, listlessness, changes in appetite – anything out of the ordinary warrants a trip to the vet.
+In the chance that your cat develops a fever, check out our how to guide on caring for a cat with a fever.

 With pet insurance for senior cats from Petwise, you’re covered for vets’ fees up to £10,000 per year, depending on the policy level you choose.